Don’t drink before your nap on the plane. It could hurt you now and later | KRDO

 “Many people have witnessed when people drink heavily, their snoring and the sleep apnea is much more severe,” Freeman said.

-The quantity of sleep under the influence also tends to be different, said Dr. Shalini Paruthi, codirector of the Sleep Medicine and Research Center at St. Luke’s Hospital in Chesterfield, Missouri.
+The quantity of sleep under the influence also tends to be different, said Dr. Shalini Paruthi, adjunct professor at Saint Louis University School of Medicine.

 People tend to get more fragmented sleep after drinking, meaning they wake up more in the night and tend not to sleep as long, said Paruthi, an American Academy of Sleep Medicine spokesperson.
 She was not involved in the research.